x56080/SequoiaDB/doc/src/manual/Manual/Sequoiadb_Command/Sdb/setSessionAttr_en.md

     Format: `TransTimeout: 10`

-- TransLockWait ( *boolean* ): Whether the session transaction need to wait for locks under and the RC isolation level, the default value is true, wait for record lock.
+- TransLockWait ( *boolean* ): Whether the session transaction need to wait for locks under and the RC isolation level, the default value is false, no need to wait for record lock.

     Format: `TransLockWait: true`